 STOCK MARKET valuations have been higher than the historical averages for much of the past three decades.
 For instance, since year-end 1989, the companies in the S&P 500 have traded at an average 24.6 times trailing 12-month reported earnings, versus 13.5 for the 40 years prior to that.
 Similarly, the S&P 500’s dividend yield has averaged 2.1% since 1989, versus 4.1% for the prior four decades.

 Faced with those sharply higher valuations, pundits have regularly warned that a great reckoning is at hand and that share prices will soon revert to more normal valuations.
-But the great reckoning hasn’t come to pass.
+But normal valuations have not returned.

 Why not?
-Some observers contend that today’s higher valuations should be expected, given the subdued inflation and falling interest rates of the past three decades, and that we’ll see more normal valuations if interest rates and inflation climb.
-There’s certainly merit to that argument: If bonds—the main alternative to stocks—are offering lower returns, stock do indeed become more attractive.
+Some observers contend that today’s higher valuations should be expected, given the lower interest rates of recent decades, and that we’ll see more normal valuations if interest rates climb.
+There’s certainly merit to that argument: If bonds—the main alternative to stocks—are offering low returns, stocks do indeed become more attractive.
 And sure enough, when bond yields rose in 2022, we saw a decline in share prices, though not a return to average historical valuations.

 Second, after decades of prosperity, investors may now have a greater appetite for risk.
-To be sure, the 2008-09 Great Recession and the 2020 coronavirus crash and 2022’s bear market were wakeup calls, but the economic pain was far less than that inflicted by the Great Depression of the 1930s.
+To be sure, the 2008-09 Great Recession, the 2020 coronavirus crash and 2022’s bear market were wakeup calls, but the economic pain was far less than that inflicted by the Great Depression of the 1930s.
 Result: Investors today are more comfortable owning stocks, with their potential for superior long-run performance.